 Spear was a three-year captain and two-time All-Conference selection for the Panthers, earning All-New England and New England Senior Bowl accolades.
 He was recognized by the PSU Athletic Department with the 2012-13 John C. Foley Senior Leadership Award.
 A two-sport athlete, Spear was also a four-year standout for the PSU alpine ski team, earning All-American honors his sophomore year on the team that finished national runner-up at the United States Collegiate Ski & Snowboard Association finals in Sun Valley, Idaho.

 Already a standout coach, Spear became one of the youngest coaches in the region to earn a United States Soccer Federation (USSF) ‘B’ License in 2015, at the age of 24.
-In addition to his duties at PSU, Spear teaches USSF coaching license courses for the New Hampshire Soccer Association while serving as the U17 NH Olympic Development Program Boys Head Coach.
+In addition to his duties at PSU, Spear teaches USSF coaching license courses for the New Hampshire Soccer Association while also serving as the U17 NH Olympic Development Program Boys Head Coach.
 In the summer of 2016, Spear was invited to join the United States Youth Soccer Association (USYSA) Region 1 coaching staff.

-Outside of the soccer season, Spear travels the country as an elite level alpine ski coach for Waterville Valley’s Men’s FIS program, training some of the top junior ski racers in the United States.
+Outside of the soccer season, Spear travels the world as an elite level alpine ski coach for Waterville Valley’s Men’s FIS program, training some of the top junior ski racers in the United States.

 Spear earned his undergraduate degree in 2013, majoring in Business Administration with a minor in Coaching Education, and completed his Master's of Education in Athletic Administration in the Fall of 2016.